faanross/faanross.github.io/content/posts/course01.md

 {{< figure src="/img/image038.png" title="" class="custom-figure" >}}

-4. Now we'll head over to the victim's system, we can either run a powershell command to download the file, or very simply open the browser (Edge) and type in the address bar write `http://[IP of hacker]:[port of http server]`, for example:
+4. Now we'll head over to the victim's system, we can either run a powershell command to download the file, or very simply open the browser (Edge) and type in the address bar write `http://IP of hacker:port of http server`, for example:

 {{< figure src="/img/image039.png" title="" class="custom-figure" >}}